Negotiator behind Freedom Convoy deal says Ottawa used emergency powers too quickly

-The person who negotiated on behalf of the City of Ottawa with Tamara Leach and other Freedom Convoy organizers says agreements to have truckers off the city’s streets didn’t allow enough time to play out before the federal government used its emergency powers. to suppress the weekly occupation.
+The person who negotiated on behalf of the city of Ottawa with Tamara Leach and other Freedom Convoy organizers says the agreement to move truckers off the city’s residential streets was not given enough time before the federal government used its emergency powers to crack down on the week-long occupation.

 “This is a black mark on Canadian history,” Dean French said of Prime Minister Justin Trudeau’s decision to invoke the Emergency Act on Feb.
-14, just a day after the city-truck deal was revealed.
+14, just a day after the agreement between the city and truckers was made public.

 “History will show that this was an overreaction.”